 - Reviews application and attachments.

 - Determines approval or denial of application no later than December 31st of application year.

-- If application is approved, notifies applicant and assessor within ten days.
+- If application is approved, notifies applicant, assessor, and State Advisory Council within ten days.

 - Executes agreement with applicant.

 - Returns application to assessor.